“Not in my shop!”

 Here’s an example of unmonitored use gone awry:

 The site was a public high school with a secure district-wide network.
 The employee, a classroom teacher, found her lunch period to be an excellent time for online shopping from her classroom computer.
-The evil-doer, later determined to be a student or group thereof, using a Keylogger, was able to determine the teacher’s pass codes to both the network and her credit card.
-The personal information for every employee in the district was also accessed and downloaded, and the download sold.
-Within days, the district network of several hundred computers was at the mercy of the perpetrators who merrily hacked into the most secure corners, changing grades and creating generalized chaos.
+The evil-doer, later determined to be a student or group thereof, retrieved the teacher’s pass codes to both the network and her credit card using a keylogger.
+The personal information for every employee in the district was accessed and downloaded, and then sold.
+Within days, the district network of several hundred computers were at the mercy of the perpetrators who merrily hacked into the most secure corners, changing grades and creating generalized chaos.
 The threat of identity theft continued to hang over the employees indefinitely.
-The upshot of it all was that the network had to be shut down for a period of time, throwing record-keeping and research into chaos while the source of the problem was ferreted out by the district computer tech.
+The upshot of it all was that the network had to be shut down for a time, throwing record-keeping and research into chaos while the source of the problem was ferreted out by the district computer tech.
 Small goof; big craziness.

-A “Keylogger”, by the way, is a favored route into networks.
-Also called a keystroke logger or system monitor, this can be either a hardware device attached surreptitiously to the user’s keyboard or a software program installed and lurking in some or all of the networked machines.
+A “keylogger” is a favored route into networks.
+Also called a keystroke logger or system monitor, this can be either a hardware device attached secretly to the user’s keyboard or an installed software program lurking in some or all the networked machines.
 The logger records every keystroke.
-Thus any top secret pass codes are rendered useless open doors to the inner reaches of private information.
-This sort of incursion can be prevented relatively easily by requiring that each user change his pass code regularly on a staggered schedule, but gaining 100% compliance on a requirement of that irritation level is difficult.
+Thus, any top-secret pass codes are rendered useless.
+This sort of intrusion can be prevented easily by requiring that each user change his pass code regularly on a staggered schedule, but gaining 100% compliance on a requirement of that irritation level is difficult.
 If internet access is monitored—including the installation by the employer of a system monitor of the same type—at very least the location of the incursion can be targeted, isolated, and disinfected more quickly.

-The problems of waste are more insidious.
-How many hours a day of Internet Desktop Tower Defense are you willing to subsidize?
+The problems of wasted time are more insidious.
+How many hours a day of Internet Desktop Tower Defense are you willing to support?
 A relaxed and focused employee is a boon, while an angry, frustrated, powerless employee is a bomb.
-A certain minimal investment might be worthwhile, but unfettered, the investment can go negative very quickly.
+A certain minimal investment might be worthwhile, but unregulated, the investment can go negative very quickly.

-Email and networking sites are probably the two largest draws for illicit internet use in the workplace.
-It is difficult if not impossible to completely ban all of either.
+Email and networking sites are probably the two largest draws for illegal internet use in the workplace.
+It is difficult, if not impossible, to completely ban the use of either.
 Workers have breaks in their day during which their time is their own, if only for fifteen minutes.
 Attempts to control the content of that time are generally doomed and may lead to revolt.
 The danger in permitting outside email on company computers is the risk that sensitive information may easily find its way out of the office.
-Networking can make strangers seem remarkably familiar, and it would be folly to assume no slips will ever sink your ship when an employee with a happy finger is instant-messaging his new bestest buddy in Budapest.
+Networking can make strangers seem remarkably familiar, and it would be folly to assume no slips will ever sink your ship when an employee with a happy finger is instant messaging his new best buddy in Budapest.

-Distraction is a huge side-effect of that sort of interplay.
+Distraction is a huge side effect of that sort of interaction.
 When Mickey in Consumer Affairs is flirting online with Breezy in Accounting, what are the odds at least one order or complaint or pat on the back is going to slide by unnoticed?
-They’re higher than if the two of them were unable to continue their cyber-dalliance during work hours.
-And the evil “reply all” button can make mincemeat of any burgeoning employee bonding efforts.
-When a private message from above, forwarded to a bunch of friends as a joke, is accidentally spread across the Eastern Seaboard, all hope of recovery is lost.
+They’re higher than if the two of them were unable to continue their cyber affair during work hours.

-Where does management end and spying begin?
 The line generally becomes crystal clear when it has been crossed.
 If an employer makes reasonable rules, employees will respond reasonably.
 An employee lounge area exists in most businesses large and small.
 A cafeteria with a Wi-Fi connection will suffice.
 Allowing open access to several computers that are not networked with the workstations in the offices is an excellent, open-handed way of settling many of the problems of control.
 Permitting employees to use their own personal laptops, netbooks, iPhones and other smart devices is cheaper and easier all around.
-Once a Wi-fi network is in place, setting firewalls is a relatively simple and secure way of keeping the personal personal and the business stuff nice and clean.
-There is no such thing as “impervious”, so aim for “mostly secure” and you will be better off than most.
+Once a WiFi network is in place, setting firewalls is a relatively simple and secure way of keeping the personal personal and the business stuff nice and clean.
+There is no such thing as “impervious,” so aim for “mostly secure,” and you will be better off than most.